 So how do you get your students to recognize it in a text?

-Tone is a foundational skill of literary and rhetorical analysis.
+The tone is a foundational skill of literary and rhetorical analysis.
 It enables students to recognize the subtle ways in which writers express the thoughts and feelings of a speaker, narrator, or character.
 When a student successfully and accurately comprehends tone, they are perceptive to the way in which word choice (diction) and sentence structure (syntax) influence a speaker’s attitude.
 And once they recognize tone, they can understand how it impacts other elements like characterization, conflict, and theme.

 1. Forward Design/Backward Design